UX / UI Designer. Product Visual Designer. Pizza Lover. Breaking Bad Fan. Soccer Fanatic.

 Focus areas:

-When exploring the brief, it was vital to fins areas that were critical to the products functionality, as well as unique selling points to make it competitive.
+When exploring the brief, it was vital to find areas that were critical to the products functionality, as well as unique selling points to make it competitive.

 • Designing both a unique and function tread.